klavins/EEP520-W20/week_7/README.md

 Downsides of JSON
 ===

 This brings up one of the downsides of using JSON.
-With C++ you normally cannot even compile code that tries to assign a value of one type to an incompatible value of another time.
+With C++ you normally cannot even compile code that tries to assign a value of one type to an incompatible value of another type.
 But with JSON you can.
 If you would like to be very explicit, you can instead do
 ```c++
 double k = x["k"].get<double>();
 ```